On the automorphism groups of connected bipartite irreducible graphs

-Now, suppose that $\phi$ is an automorphism of the graph $G_1.$ Then there is an automorphism $f$ of the graph $G$ such that $\phi = d_f.$ Now, we define the mapping $e_{\phi}$ on the set $V(B)$ by the following rule;
+Now, suppose that $\phi$ is an automorphism of the graph $G_1.$ Then there is an automorphism $f$ of the graph $G$ such that $\phi = d_f.$ We now define the mapping $e_{\phi}$ on the set $V(B)$ by the following rule:

-\ It is easy to see that $e_{\phi}$ is an extension of the automorphism $\phi$ to an automorphism of the graph $B$.
-We now deduce that the graph $G_1$ is an attached graph to the graph $B$. \